leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

 .. _bpy.types.FluidDomainSettings.particle_randomness:

 Particle Randomness
    New particles are sampled with some randomness attached to their position.
    This field controls this randomness.
 Higher values will sample the liquid particles more randomly in inflow regions.
 With a value of 0.0 all new particles will be sampled uniformly inside their corresponding grid cells.

-   When trying to create laminar inflows (little randomness) or more turbulent flows (greater randomness) this value can be useful.
+   When trying to create a laminar inflow (with little randomness) or more turbulent flows (with greater randomness) this value can be useful.

 .. _bpy.types.FluidDomainSettings.use_fractions: